Tala-NM/Robot-Legs-Motion/README.md

       - Introduce appropriate delays between each movement step.
       - **Why:** Delays ensure smooth and coordinated movement.
       - **How:** Use delay functions to create pauses between movements.

+By following this algorithm, we ensure that the robot achieves a stable and balanced forward walking motion, making it an essential foundation for further enhancements and adaptations to more complex movements and functionalities.